- Graduate Degrees

 Who Should Apply

-A high level of critical and analytical thinking, as well as organizational and writing skills, is required.
-The program is especially appropriate for individuals who enjoy problem-solving and are enthusiastic about the strategic potential of social media and networking applications in the workplace.
-Applicants should have two years minimum of relevant work experience as well as a general understanding of the role of information technology and some proficiency with basic business software tools.
+Our students have a high level of critical and analytical thinking, as well as organizational and writing skills.
+The program is especially appropriate for individuals who enjoy problem-solving and are enthusiastic about the strategic potential of business-knowledge strategy alignment, collaboration, business analytics, and other core KM disciplines.